Eribakova/CS5010/README.md

 ## Key results

 ### Bike sharing usage us down during COVID-19.
-Bike sharing was comparatively low in 2020 due to COVID-19 (Figure 4).
+Bike sharing was comparatively low in 2020 due to COVID-19 (Figure 3).
 As infections picked up and lockdowns were announced, bike sharing dropped off and failed to pick up to the pre-COVID levels even by the end of 2020.
-It is notable that data suggests that people began taking precautions during the uncertain weeks before lockdowns before Virginia's lockdown, since trips were lower in February than January 2020.
+It is notable that data suggests that people began taking precautions during the uncertain weeks before before Virginia's lockdown, since trips were lower in February than January 2020.

 ![image](https://user-images.githubusercontent.com/70774260/117549581-37113180-b009-11eb-8da3-1cbdb78c3b52.png)

 ### Bike sharing during commuting hours is sharply down.
 Trips for 2020 as a whole shifted from commuting hours to what seems to be leisure hours (afternoons and evenings).
 However, the change did not occur immediately.
 Trips were down throughout the day in March 2020 compared to March 2019.
 However, there were still a lot of trips during commuting hours.
 By June, commuting hour trips were much lower than in 2019 and late afternoon trips were up.
 The finding seems to suggest that after the lockdowns in April, more people might have settled into working from home, but continued to use bike share, this time for leisure.
-Our display below shows March and June 2020; visualizations in our Jupyter Notebook confirm the trend continued after June.
+Our display (Figure 4) shows March and June 2020; visualizations in our Jupyter Notebook confirm the trend continued after June.

 ![image](https://user-images.githubusercontent.com/70774260/117549626-7b043680-b009-11eb-9f79-b39dab864536.png)

 ### Weekend trips are up.
-The shift towards bike sharing for leisure away from commuting is also confirmed by our results by day of the week.
+Results by day of the week also suggest an increase in recreational use and a decrease in commuting use.
 While total number of trips is still well below pre-COVID-19 levels, the share of weekend trips has picked up meaningfully.
 In March 2020 trips were way down every day of the week.
 By June, there were ~500 more weekend trips than in 2019.
 Finally, by 2021, Saturday trips appear to have fully caught up with pre-COVID-19 levels.
-Our display below shows March and June 2020; visualizations in our Jupyter Notebook confirm the trend continued after June.
+Our display (Figure 5) shows March and June 2020; other visualizations confirm the trend continued after June.

 ![image](https://user-images.githubusercontent.com/70774260/117549786-5197da80-b00a-11eb-9d30-f5e559121ef0.png)

 ### Duration of trips has increased.
 People take longer bike rides suggesting that they are riding bikes more for leisure or extended personal use rather than commuting to or from work.
-The distribution of duration by time of day is showin in Figure 7.
+The distribution of duration by time of day is showin in Figure 6.

 ![image](https://user-images.githubusercontent.com/70774260/117549978-89535200-b00b-11eb-9782-f3e3658bb504.png)

 ### Trips from recreational sites were relatively more frequent.
 People use stations that are near parks or recreational areas.
-The top 20 most used stations have changed markedly after the start of the pandemic (Figure 8).
+The top 20 most used stations have changed markedly after the start of the pandemic (Figure 7).
 This can be particularly useful for health care officials to decide where to dedicate resources of information campaigns on COVID-19 safety (for example posters) or safety equipment as it is not possible, neither cost effective to place these quickly in all possible bike sharing locations.

-The popular rental sites, Gravelly Point and Roosevelt Island are on the Mount Vernon Trail, a narrow path on which maintaining 6 foot social distancing is not possible.
-Popular side routes and adjacent trails are also very narrow.
+The popular rental sites, Gravelly Point and Roosevelt Island are on the Mount Vernon Trail, a 6-foot wide path on which maintaining the CDC's recommended 6 foot social distancing is not possible.
+Popular side routes and adjacent trails are also narrow.
 The number of trips starting from these stations during 2020 was the same as during 2019.
 Together, our data suggests a need for increased public health educaton and precautions governing outdoor recreational sites during popular leisure hours, especially given bikesharing was even higher on weekends during the pandemic than during the prior year.

 ![image](https://user-images.githubusercontent.com/70774260/117550102-5cec0580-b00c-11eb-8e40-51a5b32499e6.png)

 ## Testing of our program

-We use method-based unit testing for our data cleaning part as well as the data analysis part.
-We are incorporating our testing into our Jupiter notebook code.
-We focused mostly on assert tests that our data transformation and aggregation in the process of cleaning and preparing the dataset produces the expected results in the final clean dataset.
+We use method-based unit testing for our data cleaning as well as the data analysis.
 Below are a few examples of the tests we performed.
 * We checked that our lat/long information is correctly matched to stations where it was missing (earlier part of the data sample).
 * We recalculated the duration of the trip and made sure it is correctly reflected in our dataset.
 * We used assert statements to make sure the groupby split-apply-combine result was as intended (note that this approach yields no output if the statement is True) - examples in Figure 9.